jboss-developer/jboss-developer-shared-resources/guides/DEPLOY_TO_OPENSHIFT_JBOSS_EAP7.md

-Configure OpenShift to Run the JBoss EAP 7 Quickstarts
+Deploy the JBoss EAP 7 Quickstarts to OpenShift
 ===============

 If you have not yet done so, you must first configure your OpenShift environment to run the JBoss EAP quickstarts by following these instructions.